Everything Parents Need To Know About Zinc for Kids [in 2022]

 Hiya’s multivitamin was formulated under the guidance of pediatricians that noticed common threads in the diets of American children.
 Most children don’t sufficiently obtain a handful of vitamins and minerals from their regular diets, and we created Hiya to fill those gaps.

 Hiya contains 100% of the daily recommended amount of zinc for children under the age of four, as well as 14 other vitamins and minerals your child needs to grow and thrive.
 Our chewable multivitamins are naturally flavored and sweetened with monk fruit rather than sugar.
-They don’t contain any gummy junk or artificial colors.
+They don’t contain any gummy additives or artificial colors.

 Hiya doesn’t look like gummy candy because vitamins aren’t candy.
 Hiya is designed to prevent associations between candy and health, which will help parents establish a foundation for their child’s healthy future.